JosephHewitt/wardriver_rev3/README.md

 The main code is split up into 2 separate files (A and B) for the 2 different ESP32 boards within the Wardriver.

-For information about the Wardriver hardware, please see [the official wiki](https://wardriver.uk)
+For information about the Wardriver hardware, please see [the official wiki](https://wardriver.uk) There are a variety of advanced configuration options that can be set in a "cfg.txt" file on your SD card - see [Advanced Config](https://wardriver.uk/advanced_config) on the Wiki

 ## Repository Version